zoometh/neonet/README.md

 source("R/neo_isochr.R")
 source("R/neo_spd.R")

-neo_isochr(df.c14 = "C:/Rprojects/neonet/results/2023-09-15_neonet.geojson")
+neo_isochr(df.c14 = "C:/Rprojects/neonet/results/2023-09-23-neonet-data.geojson")
 ```

-The file [2023-09-15_neonet.geojson](https://github.com/zoometh/neonet/blob/main/results/2023-09-15_neonet.geojson) is an export from the NeoNet app (see "export dates" in the [web document](https://zoometh.github.io/neonet/#export_dates))
+The file [2023-09-23-neonet-data.geojson](https://github.com/zoometh/neonet/blob/main/results/2023-09-23-neonet-data.geojson) is an export from the NeoNet app (see "export dates" in the [web document](https://zoometh.github.io/neonet/#export_dates)).
+This dataset can be curated in a GIS before using the `neo_isochr()` function.

-The output is a map with isochrones calculated on the median of calibrated Early Neolithic (EN) dates
+The output is a map with isochrones calculated on the median of calibrated Early Neolithic (EN) dates.

 ![](results/2023-09-15_neonet.png)